marcric/roodle_lms/README.md

 _**[Victor Goff][vg]**_ have been presented to the idea in mid 2008, and has been excited about it since.

-And now, sometime near 2010 Christmas they decide to start get things done, not alone of course, so, here is the current and former contributor list:
+And now, sometime near 2010 Christmas we decide to start get things done, not alone of course, so, here is the current and former contributor list:

 * [Ugis Ozols][uo]
 * [Ivan Furone][ea]